Home » EndoAware Workplace Accreditation Program

 Endometriosis Australia supported the efforts of Southern Cross University and Western Sydney University’s NICM Health Research Institute to conduct a national survey of 389 participants with a confirmed diagnosis of endometriosis.

-The purpose: To examine the impact of endometriosis on an individual’s career and how workplace changes may influence management of endometriosis.
+The aim of the survey was to explore how endometriosis can affect a person’s career and how workplace changes may impact the management of endometriosis.

 What is the Endo@Work project?

-Western Sydney University, in partnership with Endometriosis Australia, have established Endo@Work, which aims to develop a set of
+Western Sydney University, in partnership with Endometriosis Australia, have established Endo@Work to develop guidelines that help employers support staff with endometriosis.

-The Endo@Work project is seeking input from Australian workplaces across all industries.
-The research team at WSU seeks to identify and
+The Endo@Work project is currently seeking feedback from Australian workplaces across all industries.
+The WSU research team wants to identify and prioritise actions that Australian employers can take to support employees managing endometriosis with the goal of reducing absenteeism and improving work productivity.

 The project is looking across all industries for: